sg893052/sonic-buildimage/devops/tam/tam-drop-monitor-hld.md

 A Drop Monitoring session associated a previously defined flow-group as described below.

 - The Drop Monitor session must have a unique name for referencing.
 - The flow-group must be previously created with the `flow-group` command (under `config-tam` hierarchy).
-For drop-monitoring, the flow-group definition must contain the `ingress-interface` attribute.
+For drop-monitoring, the flow-group must be associated with an interface.
 - The sampling-rate can be set, by referencing a previously created sampler, created with the `sampler` command (under `config-tam` hierarchy).
 - A collector must be associated with the session, where the drop-reports will be sent.
 The collector must be previously created with the `collector` command (under `config-tam` hierarchy)..